 It’s one of the most surprising albums of 2019 in Québec, and arguably Diane Tell’s best album ever.
-Released in October, Haïku was recorded in France and Québec under the shared artistic direction of Tell and Fred Fortin, who also wrote three new songs for her.
+Released in May, Haïku was recorded in France and under the shared artistic direction of Tell and Fred Fortin, who also wrote three new songs for her.
 Here’s the story of this surprising partnership.

 Fred Fortin admits it readily: never in his life would he have imagined producing a Diane Tell album.
 “It’s crazy when you think about it!” he says.
 “When the album was done, I went and listened to some of her old albums that I found on vinyl.
 That’s when it hit me: What the… Everything really is possible in our business!”

-“It’s true that, on paper, a Fred Fortin-Diane Tell collaboration seems quite unlikely,” Tell also admits, over the phone from her home in the Alps.
+“It is true that, on paper, a Fred Fortin-Diane Tell collaboration seems quite unlikely,” Tell also admits, over the phone from her home in the Alps.
 “The people I told about it all said, ‘That’s quite weird!’
 A lot of people wondered why he came to me.
 But when you take a step back, we have a lot more in common than meets the eye.
 No matter what the musical style, or our career paths, we’re both songwriters who love to work in a group, and mix things up.”

 “You just need to do it for the right reasons, and to have fun,” Fortin agrees, on the phone from a tour stop, promoting his album Microdose.
 “The thing is, Diane was, artistically, an unlikely match.
 I was afraid to dive in.
-My friends spurred me on, they kept saying, ‘You have to do it, Fred!’
+My friends spurred me on, they kept saying, ‘You have to do it, Frank!’
 They really pumped me up.”

 The seed of this collaboration between two of Québec’s foremost songwriters was planted two years ago by Louis-Jean Cormier, during the taping of his TV show Microphone.
 They spent a day talking “and having a lot of fun,” says Fortin.
 Shortly afterward, Tell reached out and asked him to produce her next album.
 “It took a while because I had no time to devote to her project,” he says.
 “But she insisted.
 I told her, ‘Look, I’ll check with the boys if we can’t find five or six days to spend together and tinker with your songs.’”